-The same goes for the Instagram stories, that are only visible for 24 hours.
-Because both Snapchat as Instagram stories aren’t permanent, these platforms give room for more in-the-moment photos, without editing or too many filters.
+The same goes for the Instagram stories, which are only visible for 24 hours.
+Because both Snapchat and Instagram stories aren’t permanent, these platforms give room for more in-the-moment photos, without editing or too many filters.

 This gives us also some interesting insights into the platforms for marketers when it comes to selfie-marketing.
 If your brand focuses on ways or products to improve somebodies life, it might benefit more from Instagram.
 If your brand represents daily life, spontaneous and authentic products, it might benefit more from channels such as Snapchat.

 Are we getting selfie sick?

 So what about the future of selfies?
 We don’t look up anymore if we see somebody turning their head in a weird position while holding up the phone.
 But are we still embracing this self-indulged type of photography?